marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

  | | |ENO_S1__B03_R1_IMAG0100.JPG	|ENO_S1__B03_R1_IMAG0103.JPG	|mark_no_upload	|rhino	||

 6. For each row specify: 'action_to_take' and 'action_to_take_reason'
 7. For 'timechange' in 'action_to_take' specify 'datetime_current' and 'datetime_new'.
-This will apply the difference between these two dates to all selected images.
+This will apply the difference (!) between these two dates to all selected images.
+For example: 'datetime_current'='2000-01-01 00:00:00' and 'datetime_new'=2000-01-01 00:05:00 will shift the time by +5 minutes.
 8. All rows with 'action_to_take' equal 'inspect' must be resolved and replaced with values as specified above.
 8. Upload the modified csv and proceed.